Guided-Labs/Chef/Guided_labs/09-Labguide.md

 ## **Prerequisites**
 ---
+Completion of all previous lab guides (up to Lab Guide-08) is required before proceeding with Lab Guide-09.

 ### **Software Required**
 - **Chef Workstation**: To create and test the custom resource and recipe.
 - **Chef Infra Client**: To apply the configuration.